larsarv/java-record-mutator-generator/README.md

 # The Java Record Mutator Generator  (JRMG)
 ## Overview
-The Java Record Mutator Generator (JRMG) is a compile-time annotation processor that automatically generates fluent, immutable mutator classes for Java records.
-It enables developers to create side-effect-free, chainable operations to modify record fields without resorting to complex workarounds or manual builder patterns.
+The Java Record Mutator Generator (JRMG) is a compile-time annotation processor that automatically generates fluent mutator classes for Java records.
+It enables developers to create chainable operations to modify record fields without resorting to complex workarounds or manual builder patterns.

 Records in Java are immutable by default, which makes modifying them cumbersome — especially when dealing with nested structures or complex business logic.
-JRMG solves this problem by generating a mutator class for each annotated record, allowing developers to modify record fields in a fluent, builder-like manner.
+JRMG solves this problem by generating a mutator class for each annotated record, allowing developers to modify nested records in a fluent, builder-like manner.

 ## Key Features
 - Fluent API: Generated mutators provide a chainable, readable API for modifying record components.
-- Immutable Output: All mutations result in a new immutable record instance — no side effects.
+- Immutable Output: All mutations result in a new immutable record instance.
-- Nested Record Support: Mutators for nested records are generated recursively, enabling deep mutation.
+- Nested Record Support: Enabling deep mutation.
-- List Component Support: Lists of records can be mutated using specialized mutator interfaces ( MutableRecordListMutator), allowing you to mutate individual records or apply transformations to all items.
+- List Support: Lists can be mutated using specialized mutator interfaces (SimpleListMutator and MutableRecordListMutator), allowing you to mutate individual records or apply transformations to all items.
-- Compile-Time Generation: Uses annotation processing to generate mutator classes at compile time — no runtime overhead.
+- Compile-Time Generation: Uses annotation processing to generate mutator classes at compile time.
 - Type Safety: Fully type-safe — all generated methods are strongly typed and checked at compile time.

+## Use Cases
+- Domain Modeling: Modify complex domain records without writing manual builders.
+- API Responses: Mutate response objects before returning them to clients.
+- Testing: Create test data with specific mutations for unit tests.
+- Data Transformation: Apply transformations to nested records or lists of records.

 ## How It Works
 To use JRMG, simply annotate your record class with @GenerateMutator.
 The annotation processor will generate a mutator